krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * Germain Boue - What's the difference between ruby's standard library, core library, and gems?
 * Erin Snyder - What are the 4 rules of simple design?
 * Eric Joseph Johnson - TOPIC
-* Drew Parker Eric - TOPIC
+* Drew Parker - How can I use local git branches to make spiking easier?
 * Christine Dolendo - What makes a good commit?
 * Brittan McGinnis - * Responsive Web Design